 Gum disease, or periodontal disease, affects millions of patients.
 This disease causes inflammation and leads to tooth loss and permanent bone damage.
-This inflammation is caused by sticky plaque building up on the teeth over time.
+This inflammation is caused by bacteria that live in the sticky plaque building up on the teeth over time.

 Some patients are more susceptible to gum disease, including patients who: